arjungandhi/arjungandhi.com/content/projects/internets/google-photos-hurts-me.md

 The response URL from the vide could also be used as the video source!

-....... at this point in the writing of this point i had an idea and went and rewrote the entire code base.
+....... at this point in the writing of this point I had an idea and went and rewrote the entire code base.

 ## it's been a week and I'm tired.